dotlang/language/README.md

 Sat = 1
 Sun = 2
 Mon = 3
-WeekDay = Sat | Sun | ...
+WeekDay = Sat | Sun | Mon
 x = Sat
 ```

-2. `int_or_float: = 11`
+2. `int_or_float: int|float = 11`
-3. `int_value, is_valid = *int(my_union)`
+3. `int_value, is_valid = int(int_or_float)`

 ## Struct

-A struct (Similar to struct in C), represents a set of related binding definitions which do not have values.
-To provide a value for a struct, you can use either a typed struct literal (e.g. `Type{.field1=value1, .field2=value2, ...}`, note that field names are mandatory) or an untyped struct literal (e.g. `{value1, value2, value3, ...}`).
-Struct literals must be prefixed either with underscore or type name.
+A struct (Similar to struct in C), represents a set of related binding definitions which can have values (e.g. you can define lambda bindings inside a struct and specify value for them).
+To provide a value for a struct, you can use either a typed struct literal (e.g. `Type{.field1=value1, .field2=value2, ...}`, note that field names are mandatory, or an untyped struct literal (e.g. `{value1, value2, value3, ...}`).

-You can update a struct binding and create a new binding (Example 4).
-You can include as many other bindings are you want in a struct litearls, as long as they are struct bindings too.
-Values will be applied in order, so anything you add at the end will overwrite what is already defined with the same name.

 You can use `.0,.1,.2,...` notation to access fields inside an untyped struct (Example 7).

-You can provide values for struct fields.
-If these values are functions, based on closure rules, they will have access to struct fields.
-If they don't access any of those fields, they will be type-level field (rather than instance-level field) and you can use them by using name of the type (Example 8) otherwise they are instance-level.
+You can provide values for struct fields when you create bindings of their type.
+Note that for fields that get value upon struct declaration, they will have closure access to struct fields.

-If a struct has a private field (starting with `_`), only type or instance level functions will have access to them.
-You can also use `*` operator when defining a struct to include fields from another struct into current one (Example 9).
+If a struct has a private field (starting with `_`), only its member functions will have access to them.
+You can also use `*` operator when defining a struct to include fields from another struct into current one (Example 8).

 You can also define types inside a struct.
-These types will be accessible by using struct type name (Example 10).
+These types will be accessible by using struct type name (Example 9).
 When using struct type, you have access to inner types and value bindings.
-When using a struct value, you have access to everything defined inside its type.
+When using a struct value, you have access to everything defined inside the struct (types, bindings, ...).

-If there are bindings defined in struct type declaration, you cannot override their values when instantiating the struct.
-These bindings however will be accessible both using struct type name and binding name (Example 12).
-Note that if there are fields inside a struct without value, you have to initialise them upon instantiation (Example 13) and you cannot change value of any field which already has a value.
+Note that if there are fields inside a struct without value, you have to initialise them upon instantiation (Example 11) and you cannot change value of any field which already has a value.

 **Examples**

-1. `Point = {x:int, y:int}`
+1. `Point = {x:int, y:int} #defining a struct type`
-2. `point2 = Point{.x=100, .y=200}`
+2. `point2 = Point{.x=100, .y=200} #create a binding of type Point`
 3. `point1 = {100, 200} #untyped struct`
 4. `point4 = Point{point3, .y = 101} #update a struct`
 5. `x,y = *point1 #destruction to access struct data`